CLI Reference

 Single tap.
 Three targeting modes:

-haptix tap --label "Submit" # by accessibility label
+haptix tool tap --label "Submit" # by accessibility label

-haptix tap --id "submitButton" # by accessibility identifier
+haptix tool tap --id "submitButton" # by accessibility identifier

 Double tap.
 Same targeting as tap.